milonmaze/privacy-terms-observatory/www.amazon.com/gp/help/customer/display.html?nodeId=468496.md

 Here are the types of personal information we collect:

 Information You Give Us: We receive and store any information you provide in relation to Amazon Services.
 Click here to see examples of what we collect.
 You can choose not to provide certain information, but then you might not be able to take advantage of many of our Amazon Services.
-Automatic Information: We automatically collect and store certain types of information about your use of Amazon Services, including information about your interaction with products, content and services available through Amazon Services.
+Automatic Information: We automatically collect and store certain types of information about your use of Amazon Services, including information about your interaction with products, content, and services available through Amazon Services.
 Like many websites, we use "cookies" and other unique identifiers, and we obtain certain types of information when your web browser or device accesses Amazon Services and other content served by or on behalf of Amazon on other websites.
 Our physical stores may use cameras, computer vision, sensors, and other technology to gather information about your activity in the store, such as the products and services you interact with.
 Click here to see examples of what we collect.
 Information from Other Sources: We might receive information about you from other sources, such as updated delivery and address information from our carriers, which we use to correct our records and deliver your next purchase more easily.
 Click here to see additional examples of the information we receive.
 For What Purposes Does Amazon Use Your Personal Information?